jmwohl/Openframe-JSClientDocs/source/index.html.md

 api_key | Your Geocodio API key

 <aside class="notice">
-Make sure to check the [address formatting](#toc_26) section for more information on the different address formats supported.
+Make sure to check the <a href="#address-formats">address formats</a> section for more information on the different address formats supported.
 </aside>

-# Accuracy score and accuracy type
+# Accuracy score
 Each geocoded result is returned with an accuracy score, which is a decimal number ranging from 0.00 to 1.00.
 This score is generated by the internal Geocodio engine based on how accurate the result is believed to be.
 The higher the score the better the result.

 For example, if against all odds an address simply can't be found — instead of returning no results, Geocodio will return a geocoded point based on the zip code or city but with a much lower accuracy score and accuracy type set to "place".